nasa/fprime/docs/UsersGuide/best/hub-pattern.md

 ```

 ### Implementation Notes
 All instances names should be unique across the entire F´ System.
-Instances with the same name may
-mix telemetry and logging together with no differentiation between deployments.
+Telemetry channels and events are
+named based on their respective component instance name, and re-using the same instance name between
+multiple deployments may result in naming conflicts.

 ## Creating a Combined Dictionary for a Multi-deployment System